projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 The invariant TSC is based on the invariant timekeeping hardware (called Always Running Timer or ART), that runs at the core crystal clock frequency.
-The ratio defined by CPUID leaf 15H express the frequency relationship between the ART hardware and TSC.
+The ratio defined by the CPUID leaf 15H expresses the frequency relationship between the ART hardware and the TSC.

 If CPUID.15H.EBX[31:0] != 0 and CPUID.80000007H:EDX[InvariantTSC] = 1, the
-following linearity relationship holds between TSC and the ART hardware:
+following linearity relationship holds between the TSC and the ART hardware:

    ``TSC_Value = (ART_Value * CPUID.15H:EBX[31:0]) / CPUID.15H:EAX[31:0] + K``